production23/Challenge_22/README.md

 ## Conclusion

-This notebook provides a guide to using Apache Spark in Google Colab for processing and analyzing home sales data.
+This notebook provides a comprehensive guide to using Apache Spark in Google Colab for processing and analyzing home sales data.
+It demonstrates data loading, caching, partitioning, and creating temporary views with Parquet formatted data.